How Internal Brand Processes Shape Culture, Retention, and Trust

 Alignment means:

-• Processes that support your brand values and mission
+Processes that support your brand values, mission, and goals

 When these elements are in place, people feel connected to the mission and confident in their roles.
 This connection reduces turnover and builds loyalty.